Common Questions About HIV And STDs: Symptoms And Tests

 Third Stage: This is the final stage in which a person’s immune system gets poorly damaged.
 Symptoms at this stage include weight loss, severe diarrhea, fever, persistent cough, and mouth and skin infections.

-HIV testing at certified STD labs is necessary if any person shows these symptoms.
+HIV testing at certified STD labs is necessary if anyone shows these symptoms.

 HIV is common among men and women and does not spread through the air or contact.
 However, there are multiple reasons why you can get infected with this virus.